-Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019
+Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1099; this reduces the number of credits which can be taken in free electives at level 1.

-DANCE3501 requires students to audition for the course or be recommended by the lecturer.
+DANC3501 and DANC3502 require students to audition for the course or be recommended by the lecturer.